MaheelLLC/flappy-io/README.md

-# mari-o
+# flappy-io
-I'm going to attempt to make a NEAT model to beat the first level of super mario bros.
+I'm going to attempt to make a NEAT model to beat flappy bird.